Michael Gorman (librarian)

-Michael Gorman (born 6 March 1941 in Witney, Oxfordshire) is a British-born librarian, library scholar and editor/writer on library issues noted for his traditional views.
+Michael Gorman (born 6 March 1941) is a British-born librarian, library scholar and writer.
 During his tenure as president of the American Library Association (ALA), he was vocal in his opinions on a range of subjects, notably technology and education.
-He currently lives in the Chicago area with his wife, Anne Reuland, an academic administrator at Loyola University.
+He currently lives in Chicago with his wife, Anne Reuland, an academic administrator at Loyola University.

-Gorman's principles of librarianship derive from core liberal, democratic and humanist values.
+Gorman's principles of librarianship derive from core liberal, democratic and humanist values, and he is noted for his traditional views.
 A key influence is S.R.
 Ranganathan, whom he regarded as "the greatest figure of librarianship in the 20th century."
 He maintains that it is through focusing on core professional values that librarians will facilitate personal growth and enhance the success of their institutions.

 Life and career

-Gorman grew up in London, England and became interested in libraries in part through his experiences at Hendon library and particularly its Children's Library run by a pioneer in the field Eileen Colwell.
+Gorman was born on 6 March 1941, in Witney, Oxfordshire.
+He grew up in London, England and became interested in libraries in part through his experiences at Hendon library and particularly its Children's Library run by a pioneer in the field Eileen Colwell.
 He attended Ealing Technical College (now University of West London) in London from 1964 to 1966.